Saajid Badat: Sentencing and imprisonment

 On 28 February 2005 at the Old Bailey in London, Badat pleaded guilty to involvement in a conspiracy to destroy a US-bound aircraft.
 On 22 April Badat was sentenced to 13 years' imprisonment.
 Delivering the sentence the judge, Mr Justice Fulford, said Badat's withdrawal from the plot justified a more lenient sentence, saying, "Turning away from crime in circumstances such as these constitutes a powerful mitigating factor".
 Had Badat not withdrawn, the judge said, he would have received a life sentence.

-During his incarceration, Badat assisted British and US authorities with information on other alleged terrorists.
+During his imprisonment, Badat assisted British and US authorities with information on other alleged terrorists.
 Some of this information was used in the US prosecution of Adis Medunjanin, a suspect in a 2009 plot to attack the New York City Subway.
 Because of this co-operation, Badat's sentence was cut from 13 years to 11, and an order put in place banning reporting of this deal to police and the media due to concern for Badats' safety until he was due to give evidence in public.
 In 2012 the British government revealed that Badat had been released from prison in March 2010.
 Theresa May was questioned by Labour MP Keith Vaz about the deal which included the use of taxpayer money to rehouse Badat and provide an office space with phone and internet service.
 May defended the agreement citing that "Crown Protection Services have said that they considered very carefully the merits of entering into this agreement with a convicted terrorist, that they believed the administration of justice would actually benefit from the agreement they entered into" and that "co-operation is obviously a long-standing feature of our criminal justice system".